phc5/next-portfolio/_posts/technology/rust-lang.md

 }
 ```

-Shadowing is very useful for developers since we don't have to create new variables and new names like `strLength`; we can simply reuse the variable.
-If you had a `mut` in front of the variable name, this would through a compile-time error since we are not allowed to change a variables type when mutating.
+Shadowing is very useful for developers since we don't have to create new variables and new names like `strLength`.
+We can simply reuse the variable.
+If you had a `mut` in front of the variable name, this would throw a compile-time error since we are not allowed to change a variable's type when mutating.

 ### Data Types